Resiliency Zone During the Holidays (and After)

 Regardless of the name that we use to describe this zone, a big take-away is that when we are functioning within this space, we can experience any emotion and not be overwhelmed by it .
 For example, we can experience anxiety or sadness or anger but not be bumped out to a state of hyperarousal (our “high zone”) or a state of hypoarousal (our “low zone.”)

-Looking at the Holidays through the lens of our Resiliency Zone, some things that might help:
+Looking at the Holidays through the lens of our Resilient Zone, some things that might help:

-• Know that what helps you stay in your Resiliency Zone is unique to you (and may absolutely not be what helps your partner or family member or friend stay in their Resiliency Zone).
+• Know that what helps you stay in your Zone is unique to you (and may absolutely not be what helps your partner or family member or friend stay in their Resilient Zone).

-• Give people grace and try to allow others to stay in their Resiliency Zone and give them space when they need it.
+• Give people grace and try to allow others to stay in their Resilient Zone and give them space when they need it.

 • Remind yourself that you can choose to pause and breathe, then identify a next step.

-A few other key “good news” points about our Resiliency Zone:
+A few other key “good news” points about our Resilient Zone:

 • When we are bumped out, we have the opportunity to find what works for us so that we can get back within our Zone.

-• We can all expand our Resiliency Zone.
-(Eg. perhaps our past experiences have caused us to have a narrow Resiliency Zone.
+• We can all expand our Resilient Zone.
+(Eg. perhaps our past experiences have caused us to have a narrow Zone.
 However, we can widen our Zone.
 It is not static throughout life.
 There is hope).

 • The narrowness or spaciousness of the Zone can fluctuate throughout the day.
 (Eg: some people have a more spacious zone in the morning and others in the evening).

-May we let ourselves be surrounded by– as way as reach for– the things that will help us stay in, or help us get back to, our Resiliency Zone.
+May we let ourselves be surrounded by– as way as reach for– the things that will help us stay in, or help us get back to, our Resilient Zone.

 Warmly, Robyn